culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 ## `em:hasAnnotation` Annotation

-This statement indicates an annoation associated with a place.
+This statement indicates an annotation associated with a place.
 The annotation may carry different information about the place, dependent on the value of the associated Annotation type.

 `em:hasAnnotation` functions roughly as an inverse of `oa:hastarget`, and is defined to simplify JSON-LD representations of annotations associated with a place.
-The annotation itself should also have an `oa:hastarget` property with the asscoated place as its object, to be a valid web annoation.
+The annotation itself should also have an `oa:hasTarget` property with the asscoated place as its object, to be a valid web annoation.

 @@TODO: would it be better to associate an anotation container with the place (e.g. using `em:hasAnnotations`), or to treat the place itself as an annotation container?
 Or maybe have a separate annotation container for all places?
+Probably not: it just complicates things for no clear value.
+It may make sense to have a separate annotation container for all place annotations, but that can be real;ized later if desired.

 ### `oa:hasTarget` Place